Pianist Nada

 19:00—21:00

-Since then, she has created a career with tremendous depth and breadth.
-Her insightful readings and unique approach to the major music repertoire frequently reminds audiences and critics of the legendary pianists Gina Bachauer and Clara Haskil.
-And more recently, she has been described as:
+Since then, Pianist Nada has built a career as a concert pianist.
+Her insightful interpretations and distinctive approach to piano repertoire have often reminded audiences and critics alike of legendary pianists Gina Bachauer and Clara Haskil.
+More recently, her musical personality has drawn comparisons to Glenn Gould and Samson François.

 Programme